skamalj/cgpt_python/Readme.md

 * Similarly for summarization, execute the corresponding summary.py (only one of the two APIs  runs as they are on same port, change the port if you want to run them together)

 ## Health Bot
+Main code is in main.py and function definition is in functions.json